Skip to content

 Database Authentication

-If you want to authenticate against a MySQL or a PostgreSQL database, you have to define a database resource which will be referenced as data source for the database authentication method.
+If you want to authenticate against a MariaDB, MySQL or PostgreSQL database, you have to define a database resource which will be referenced as data source for the database authentication method.

 Option Description